 - Handwashing – students are required to wash hands or use sanitizer prior to entering the classroom each morning and throughout the day.

-- Face coverings: Preschool-7th grade – Students are required to wear a mask while indoors.
+- Face coverings: Preschool-7th grade – Students are required to wear a mask while indoors or outdoors.
 A face shield will be provided when a mask cannot be used indoors such as during lunchtime.
 Mask wearing during athletic events will follow state Department of Health guidelines.

 - All staff are required to wear masks.